 360-Degree View of Profitability: At the end of the day, you’re not a charity.
 You need to know if each client is contributing (or detracting) from your overall profitability.
 Insightly can help you get the answers you need.
 The library of prebuilt and customizable reports brings life to your CRM data.
 Pull together client project information, revenue forecasts, and booked business to make more informed business decisions.

 Are New Clients Worth It?

-If you find yourself routinely asking this question, it might be time to implement a more robust client management system.
+If you find yourself routinely asking this question, it might be time to implement a more robust client and opportunity management system.